vuongducphuong/documentation/content/applications/general/users/companies.rst

    .. image:: companies/favicon.png
       :align: center
       :height: 200
-      :alt: View of a web browser and the favicon for a specific company chosen in Odoo
+      :alt: View of a web browser and the favicon for a specific company chosen in Leansoft

 Switch between or select multiple companies by enabling their selection boxes to activate them.
 The grayed company is the one which environment is in use.
 To switch environments, click on the